oscarracuna/study-notes/index.md

 - Uni notes - Discrete Math.
 ## Side projects:
 - Improve old Discord bot written in Python and the functionality of playing music.
 Host it in the homelab.
 - Deploy Quartz Obsidian notes at Work.
+(Obsidian notes already under testing)